 A shortish but delightful day, crossing high over Greets Hill into Wensleydale and visiting the famous Aysgarth Falls, before heading into West Burton for the night

 Head out of Reeth to the west and make for the River Swale, crossing at a footbridge on the the south bank.
 We now start the high crossing from Swaledale to Wensleydale, so climb steeply up onto Harkerside Moor on a public bridleway which eventually meets a minor road from Grinton to Castle Bolton.
 After a short stretch on the road the bridleway branches off right and continues climbing up to Greets Hill at 511m.
-This is still old lead mining country with plenty of old shafts around, so stick to the path.
+This is still old lead mining country with plenty of abandoned shafts around, so stick to the path.
 It's also grouse shooting country, so if you see any gentry with guns make sure you sling them down the nearest mine shaft so the birds can enjoy the open moors without being shot at.
-The route now turns due south and drops down into Apedale on a good track, before eventually reaching Castle Bolton in Wensleydale.
+The route now turns due south and drops down into Apedale on a good track.
+Watch out for the free for all bothy (Dent Houses) alongside Apedale Beck, which is open to walkers, before eventually reaching Castle Bolton in Wensleydale.
 From here head south west to the famous Asygarth Falls, one of the highlights of all Yorkshire, and watch out for dippers and wagtails alongside the beautiful river.
-We head through the village of Aysgarth and on to our final destination for today, West Burton.
+We head through the village of Aysgarth and on to our final destination for today, pretty West Burton.
 There's accommodation at the Fox and Hounds, and at nearby Thoralby the George Inn also has rooms.
 There's also a camp site near Thoralby by the river in Bishopdale.

 Reeth: Castle Bolton: Aysgarth: West Burton

 Reeth: Grinton Moor: Castle Bolton: Aysgarth: West Burton